Use Virtual Network service endpoints and rules for Azure Database for PostgreSQL - Single Server

 Terminology and description

 Virtual network: You can have virtual networks associated with your Azure subscription.

 Subnet: A virtual network contains subnets.
-Any Azure virtual machines (VMs) that you have are assigned to subnets.
-One subnet can contain multiple VMs or other compute nodes.
+Any Azure virtual machines (VMs) within the VNet is assigned to a subnet.
+A subnet can contain multiple VMs and/or other compute nodes.
 Compute nodes that are outside of your virtual network cannot access your virtual network unless you configure your security to allow access.

-Virtual network rule: A virtual network rule for your Azure Database for MySQL server is a subnet that is listed in the access control list (ACL) of your Azure Database for MySQL server.
-To be in the ACL for your Azure Database for MySQL server, the subnet must contain the Microsoft.Sql type name.
+Virtual network rule: A virtual network rule for your Azure Database for PostgreSQL server is a subnet that is listed in the access control list (ACL) of your Azure Database for PostgreSQL server.
+To be in the ACL for your Azure Database for PostgreSQL server, the subnet must contain the Microsoft.Sql type name.

-A virtual network rule tells your Azure Database for MySQL server to accept communications from every node that is on the subnet.
+A virtual network rule tells your Azure Database for PostgreSQL server to accept communications from every node that is on the subnet.

 Benefits of a virtual network rule

-Until you take action, the VMs on your subnets cannot communicate with your Azure Database for MySQL server.
+Until you take action, the VMs in your subnet(s) cannot communicate with your Azure Database for PostgreSQL server.
 One action that establishes the communication is the creation of a virtual network rule.
 The rationale for choosing the VNet rule approach requires a compare-and-contrast discussion involving the competing security options offered by the firewall.